North Korea and weapons of mass destruction: Siegfried S. Hecker

 On August 7, 2017, Siegfried S. Hecker, former director of the Los Alamos National Laboratory who has visited North Korea nuclear facilities many times on behalf of the U.S., estimated that North Korea's stockpile of plutonium and highly enriched uranium was probably sufficient for 20 to 25 nuclear weapons.
 He assessed that North Korea had developed a miniaturized warhead suitable for medium-range missiles, but would need further tests and development to produce a smaller and more robust warhead suitable for an intercontinental ballistic missile (ICBM) and re-entry into the atmosphere.
 He considered the warhead as the least developed part of North Korea's plans for an ICBM.

 In February 2019, Hecker estimated that North Korea's stockpile of weapons-grade material was sufficient for 35 to 37 nuclear weapons.

 Institute for Science and International Security

 For 2013, the Institute for Science and International Security gave a mid-range estimate of 12 to 27 "nuclear weapon equivalents", including plutonium and uranium stockpiles.
 By 2016, North Korea was projected to have 14 to 48 nuclear weapon equivalents.
 The estimate was dropped to 13 to 30 nuclear weapon equivalents in 2017, but was increased to as much as 60 equivalents later in August of the same year.
 (For uranium weapons, each weapon is assumed to contain 20 kilograms of weapons-grade uranium.)
-An updated estimate of nuclear arsenal in 2023 has been made with range of between 35 and 65 nuclear warheads in North Korean inventory.
+An updated estimate of the nuclear arsenal in 2023 has been made with a range of between 35 and 65 nuclear warheads in North Korean inventory.